herotechcourse/kotlin-lotto-precourse/README.md

 	3.2.
 Calculate the total winnings and profit rate 3.3.
 Display the winnings and profit rate

-### 1. Test cases
+## Test cases
-        1.1 User input validations, for amount purchased, are done for the following cases:
+    User input validations, for amount purchased, are done for the following cases:
-            1.1 Illegal exception is throws when the user enters the amount purchased as 0 1.2 Illegal exception is throws when the user enters the amount purchased as negative number 1.3 Illegal exception is throws when the user enters the amount purchased is not divisible by 1000 1.4 Illegal exception is throws when the user enters the amount purchased as empty 1.5 The correctness of result is checked when the user enters the amount purchased is a valid number
+        1.1 Illegal argument exception is thrown when the user enters 0 for the amount purchased 1.2 Illegal argument exception is thrown when the user enters a negative number for the amount purchased 1.3 Illegal argument exception is thrown when the user enters a number that is not divisible by 1000 for the amount purchased
+        1.4 Illegal argument exception is thrown when the user enters the amount purchased as empty 1.5 The correctness of result is checked when the user enters the amount purchased is a valid number

+    User input validations, for winning numbers are done for the following cases:
+        2.1 Illegal argument exception is thrown when the user enters null for winning numbers 2.2 Illegal argument exception is thrown when 6 winning numbers are not entered by the user 2.3 Illegal argument exception is thrown when winning numbers entered by the user are not in range of 1-45 2.4 Illegal argument exception is thrown when winning numbers are not unique 2.5 Feature testing to check correctness when numbers are entered by comma as delimiter and are split into list of integers